raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 Your program should:

-* Include a file called main.py that contains the main entry point for your code.
+* Include a file called `main.py` that contains the main entry point for your code
-* Collect data using at least one Sense HAT sensor or take a photo using the Astro Pi camera.
+* Collect data using at least one Sense HAT sensor or take a photo using the Astro Pi camera
-* Save sensor data to a file or save at least one image captured by the camera.
+* Save sensor data to a file or save at least one image captured by the camera
-* Stop running before the 10-minute time limit is reached.
+* Stop running before the 10-minute time limit is reached
-* Run successfully without errors when tested.
+* Run successfully without errors when tested

 --- task ---

-Check that your program adheres to the [Mission Space Lab rulebook](https://astro-pi.org/mission-space-lab/rulebook).
+Check that your program adheres to the [Mission Space Lab Rulebook](https://astro-pi.org/mission-space-lab/rulebook).

 --- /task ---